wasm3/wasm3/README.md

 The Gestalt M3 interpreter works slightly differently than this Wasm version.
 With Gestalt, blocks of all kind (if/else/try), not just loops, unwind the native stack.
 (This somewhat degrades raw x86 performance.)

 But, this adds a really beautiful property to the interpreter.
 The lexical scoping of a block in the language source code maps directly into the interpreter.
 All opcodes/operations end up having an optional prologue/epilogue structure.
 This made things like reference-counting objects in Gestalt effortless.
 Without this property, the compiler itself would have to track scope and insert dererence opcodes intentionally.
-Instead, the "CreateObject" operation is also the "DestroyObject" operation on the exit pathway.
+Instead, the "CreateObject" operation is also the "DestroyObject" operation on the exit/return pathway.

 Here's some pseudocode to make this more concrete: